 Your orthodontist will take similar types of instruments to remove it just like on the 1st day of attaching it.
 Now, if you are worried about pain, you shouldn’t do that.
 The procedure for the removal of forsus spring doesn’t hurt you.

 After that, your orthodontist may plan the next treatment option.

 Your orthodontist will give you instructions about what to do when you feel pain for forsus springs.

-But, before the appointment, you can use wax on springs to stop getting hurt from it.
+But, before the appointment, you can use wax on the springs to stop getting hurt from it.